timescale/docs/api/_hyperfunctions/compact_state_agg/interpolated_duration_in.md

           The state aggregate from the prior interval, used to interpolate the value at `start`.
 If `NULL`, the first timestamp in `aggregate` is used as the start of the interval.
-      - name: next
-        type: StateAgg
-        description: >
-          The state aggregate from the following interval, used to interpolate the value at `start + interval`.
-If `NULL`, the last timestamp in `aggregate` is used as the end of the interval.
     returns:
       - column: interpolated_duration_in
         type: INTERVAL